| |||||||

 long-stalked, calyx hairless, upper sepal 7 x 5 mm, saccate, lower lip

 4 x 3 mm.
-Flowers are pale blue, 1.5 cm long, lateral lobes of lower
+Flowers are violet to pale blue, 1.5 cm long, lateral lobes of lower

 lip shorter, hairless, filaments frilly at base, anthers bearded,